jamulussoftware/jamuluswebsite/wiki/README.md

 ## Generating .md files from the translated .po files

 When translated.po files have been submitted and you wish to generate the translated .md files, run the `po4a-create-all-targets.sh` script, which will generate the target .md files for all languages in `wiki/`.
-If you want to set a threshold below which translated .md files do not get created, edit line 70 in the script and change the number to the percentage you want to set.
+If you want to set a threshold below which translated .md files do not get created, edit `THRESHOLD` at the top of the script and change the number to the percentage you want to set.
 The default has been set at 80%.

 ### Using po4a locally to update templates/create translated .md files